webbiscuit/webbiscuit-website/src/posts/strategy-pattern.md

 }
 ```

 With no way to recall our dll or force the rewrite hundreds of lines of code we are required to support an unsecure API forever.
 As time goes on, we need to implement more and more hashing algorithms.
 Before we know it, the Hash function turns into a giant if/ifelse statement, has babies and moves into your house.
-We find we need to change a core class everytime we discover a new hashing alrogrithm.
-A maintenenance nightmare quickly develops.
+We find we need to change a core class everytime we discover a new hashing algorithm.
+A maintenance nightmare quickly develops.
 Within a few weeks the company collapses and one Monday morning we are standing in the dole queue talking to PHP developers.

 ### The Strategy Solution